TheThalek/SonarPublish/README.md

 To run the GstSonarpublish, two different command depending on if you want to use sbd or tcp.
 Example for tcp:
+GST_PLUGIN_PATH=. gst-launch-1.0 tcpclientsrc host=192.168.6.121 port=2210 ! sonarparse ! sonarmux name=mux ! sonarpublish tcpclientsrc host=192.168.6.100 port=11000 ! nmeaparse ! eelnmeadec ! mux.

 Example for sbd:
+export SBD=./samples/2022-11-22_09-41-38_eelume_ntnu_Nyhavna.SBD
+GST_PLUGIN_PATH=.
+GST_DEBUG=2,sonarsink:9 gst-launch-1.0 filesrc location=$SBD ! sonarparse ! sonarmux name=mux ! sonarpublish zoom=0.1 filesrc location=$SBD ! nmeaparse ! eelnmeadec ! mux.

+To set up both programs, set up python server first, as you can test this without c code running at the same time:

+**Python server:**
+Download proto library
+Start by generating a new .proto library (The library responsible for serializing the data before transfer, and deserialize it after it has been received by the python script)
+Then, download necessary libraries for getting Unix to run.

+**GstSonarpublish server:**
+Download proto library
+Start by generating a new .proto library (The library responsible for serializing the data before transfer, and deserialize it after it has been received by the python script)
+$ sudo apt-get install libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev gstreamer1.0-plugins-good libsdl2-dev libglew-dev libeigen3-dev

+To build it
+$ mkdir build
+$ cd build
+$ cmake ..
+$ make

+**Notes: **
+Make sure the .proto file is the same for both  the pytho nserver and the gstsonarpublish code.
+These also have to be regenerated each time they are changed, to update the protobuf source code
+Also make sure the names of the sockets are the same for both the server and gstsonarpublish code.
+Socket name in server can be found in file Server.py, and in Sonarpublish.C in gstsonarpublish